Nonprofit Corporation: Everything You Need to Know

 However, you will not want to apply for tax-exempt status if you are unsure whether or not the nonprofit will continue business.
 Furthermore, if your organization doesn’t need the financial assistance, then you may not need this benefit.
 Lastly, if a fiscal agent is willing to handle all grant applications, then you will not need to file for tax-exempt status.

 If you need additional help learning more about incorporating a nonprofit, or you are unsure whether or not you should establish a nonprofit, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.